RakhithJK/hackerschoice-kb-wiki/LSDR.md

 <h2>0x03 POCSAG

-After having built/installed all required S/W, recon can be started by firing up <code>gqrx</code> on the lookout for data transmitted over the air, and the first thing I stumbled upon was a periodical broadcast of data that distantly remembered me of the old modem era, and which - after some research - turned out to be one or another form of [POCSAG](https://en.wikipedia.org/wiki/Radio-paging_code_No._1).
-This protocol is basically used for text paging all around the globe and wikipedia gives you a quite lengthy list of actual frequencies to play with.
+After having built and/or installed all required S/W, recon can be started by firing up <code>gqrx</code> on the lookout for data transmitted over the air, and the first thing I stumbled upon was a periodical broadcast of data that distantly remembered me of the old modem era, and which - after some research - turned out to be one or another form of [POCSAG](https://en.wikipedia.org/wiki/Radio-paging_code_No._1).
+This protocol is basically used for text paging (yes, skyper xD) all around the globe and wikipedia gives you a quite lengthy list of actual frequencies to play with.

 To be able to decode the messages into their alphanumeric form, we already installed [multimon-ng](https://github.com/EliasOenal/multimon-ng) and we can pipe the data from gqrx (after having clicked on UDP in the receiver options tab) directly into sox (to convert the raw audio to multimon-ng's native raw format) and then into multimon-ng: